Contents

 B. We analyze competitors and create a similar product.

-C. We conduct in-depth market and user research to spot customers’ unmet needs and address them with our product.
+C. We conduct in-depth market and user research to spot customers’ unmet needs and address them with our product. - How do you speed up the overall development process with the help of UX design?

 A. We skip stages such as low-fidelity prototyping and user acceptance testing.